-Pursuant to article 7 the Agency, in carrying out its verification activities, shall make full use of Mauritius' system of accounting for and control of all nuclear material subject to safeguards under this Agreement and shall avoid unnecessary duplication of Mauritius' accounting and control activities.
+Pursuant to article 7 the Agency, in carrying out its verification activities, shall make full use of the Holy See's system of accounting for and control of all nuclear material subject to safeguards under this Agreement and shall avoid unnecessary duplication of the Holy See's accounting and control activities.

-Mauritius' system of accounting for and control of all nuclear material subject to safeguards under this Agreement shall be based on a structure of material balance areas, and shall make provision, as appropriate and specified in the subsidiary arrangements, for the establishment of such measures as:
+The Holy See's system of accounting for and control of all nuclear material subject to safeguards under this Agreement shall be based on a structure of material balance areas, and shall make provision, as appropriate and specified in the Subsidiary Arrangements, for the establishment of such measures as:

-- (a) A measurement system for the determination of the quantities of nuclear material received, produced, shipped, lost or otherwise removed from inventory, and the quantities on inventory; - (b) The evaluation of precision and accuracy of measurements and the estimation of measurement uncertainty; - (c) Procedures for identifying, reviewing and evaluating differences in shipper/receiver measurements; - (d) Procedures for taking a physical inventory; - (e) Procedures for the evaluation of accumulations of unmeasured inventory and unmeasured losses: - (f) A system of records and reports showing, for each material balance area, the inventory of nuclear material and the changes in that inventory including receipts into and transfers out of the material balance area; - (g) Provisions to ensure that the accounting procedures and arrangements are being operated correctly; and - (h) Procedures for the provision of reports to the Agency in accordance with articles 58-68.
+- (a) A measurement system for the determination of the quantities of nuclear material received, produced, shipped, lost or otherwise removed from inventory, and the quantities on inventory; - (b) The evaluation of precision and accuracy of measurements and the estimation of measurement uncertainty; - (c) Procedures for identifying, reviewing and evaluating differences in shipper/receiver measurements; - (d) Procedures for taking a physical inventory; - (e) Procedures for the evaluation of accumulations of unmeasured inventory and unmeasured losses; - (f) A system of records and reports showing, for each material balance area, the inventory of nuclear material and the changes in that inventory including receipts into and transfers out of the material balance area; - (g) Provisions to ensure that the accounting procedures and arrangements are being operated correctly; and - (h) Procedures for the provision of reports to the Agency in accordance with articles 58-68.